ovotech/mantle/README.md

 * create a new DEK and a new nonce
 * encrypt data with DEK and nonce
 * encrypt DEK using KMS
-* outputs concatenated string of encrypted data, nonce and encrypted DEK. to command-line and ./cipher.txt
+* concatenates string of encrypted data, nonce and encrypted DEK. to command-line and ./cipher.txt
+* base64 encodes
+* outputs string to CLI and cipher.txt
 * zerofills and deletes plaintext file

 ### example